byu-cpe/ComputingBootCamp/docs/_resources/40_sqlbasics.md

-//Primary keys do not reference other tables.
+* Primary keys do not reference other tables.
-//Foreign keys reference other tables.
+* Foreign keys reference other tables.
-//Learn about Indexes!!
+* Learn about Indexes!!